 ‘E sui faiga ae tumau fa’avae’ – The form changes, but the underlying principles remain the same.
 (Samoan Proverb)

-I am still mulling through the experiences and connections made over the course of three days at the first retreat of The Mana Moana Experience.
+I am still mulling through the experiences and connections made over the course of three days at Retreat One of The Mana Moana Experience.
 I am not sure what I am meant to feel as this is a journey I have embarked on with heavy trepidation, anticipation and fear.

 I knew that at some point in my life I would need to step up to the role that my parents had always envisioned I would assume.
 Being the oldest of my siblings, the move from the back to the front should be natural especially with the passing of both our parents.
 You know what? – it’s not.
 The theme of our retreat was Va Tupuna - its focus was remembering, timely really.